-- 1. Using a single CPU on the system detailed above takes approximately 15 seconds wall clock time to run a single file. - 2.
-Using approximately four processors the entire SSMIS FCDR data record can be reprocessed in less than a week.
+- 1. Using a single CPU on the system detailed above takes approximately 8 seconds wall clock time to run a single file. - 2.
+Using approximately ten processors the entire SSMIS FCDR data record can be reprocessed within a couple of days. - 3.
+No temporary storage is required to run the algorithm.
+The only storage required is for the input and output files.
+The software with the necessary correction files etc. is less than 200 Mbytes.